 North Atlantic Ocean and also in the Eastern North Pacific basin, so that’s our area of responsibility.
 We issue forecasts every six hours for any tropical cyclone in the basin for out to five days and we also coordinate with the local meteorological services in affected areas for issuing tropical storm or hurricane watches and warnings.
 And we have the responsibility for issuing the watches and warnings for the United States.

 You’ve been kept extremely busy in the last few months.
-I read that last year had ten hurricanes in ten weeks and that last year’s season broke a 124-year record.
+I read that 2017 had ten hurricanes in ten weeks?

 What’s it like having to work in that environment and then forecasting quite extreme situations?